yingweiwo

 Absorption, Distribution and Excretion

-Despite their structural similarity to coumarin, the anticoagulants dicumarol and warfarin do not appear to be substrates for CYP2A6.
-The overall rate of dicumarol metabolism varied approx 5 fold among the human liver microsomal samples, but this variation correlated poorly (r2= 0.126) with the variation observed in CYP2A6 levels and hydroxycoumarin levels.
+Metabolism/Metabolites Dicoumarol does not undergo binding reactions in either humans or dogs… Dicoumarol… is hydroxylated to an inactive compound by hepatic endoplasmic reticulum enzymes.
+Despite its structural similarity to coumarin, the anticoagulants dicumarol and warfarin do not appear to be substrates of CYP2A6.
+The overall rate of dicumarol metabolism varied approximately 5-fold in human liver microsomal samples, but this variation correlated poorly with changes in CYP2A6 and hydroxycoumarol levels (r² = 0.126).

 Biological Half-Life